tsobe/lobiani/README.md

 - As a courier I want to update delivery status so that customers see the progress

 # Development process and roadmap
-Monolith-first approach will be used where initially entire backend system is delivered as a single deployment unit, however it will be still modular internally, to allow easier transition to microservices.
-There's going to be a separate deployment units for the admin and frontend (SPAs).
+Monolith-first approach will be followed where initially entire backend system is delivered as a single deployment unit, however it will be still modular internally, to allow easier transition to microservices.
+There's going to be a separate deployment units for the `admin` and `shopping` (SPAs).
 See [ADR](doc/adr) for more info.

 ## Milestones